A Site Statistics Report is a statistical report for a site based on the datasets in the site.

 The sampling interval for the report is defined by selecting a time period and the frequency of that time period to include in the calculations for each entry in the report.

-The Period field determines the length of time included in each sample.
-Data points from this time period will be included in the calculation.
-The Interval field determines the frequency of the selected period to be included in the sample.
-As an example, with a Period of Hours and an Interval of 2, calculations would be reported for all points in each 2 hour span within the specified time range.
+The Period field determines the length of time and the frequency of the selected time period to be included in each sample.
+As an example, with a Period of 2 Hours, calculations would be reported for all points in each 2 hour span within the specified time range.

 The Interval type field determines whether sampling of data points starts at the beginning of an interval timestamp or the end.
 For example, a 1 hour interval would be reported as 13:00 - 13:59 for Start of interval, but 13:01-14:00 for End of interval, resulting in different points being analysed for the sample based on the type.
 A Start of... field is also provided for defining the start time of the interval.
 Depending on the type of range selected for the Relative Date, this will either be a single field for Start of the Day, or two fields for Start of the week and Start of the day.